 GTA 5 automatically balances graphics and FPS based on your hardware.
 The video memory bar at the top shows how much the game is demanding from your graphics card.
 Higher settings consume more memory and make the graphics cleaner and more detailed at the cost of lower FPS.
 If you’re not getting the FPS you want, here are the best Grand Theft Auto 5 settings you can tweak.

-Here is the Best Graphics Settings for GTA 5 PC 2021
+Here are the Best Graphics Settings for GTA 5 PC

 1. Use MSAA instead of FXAA